EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+* 2018-07-05.
+Andrew.
+New plan to break up Stan meetings in two:  Stan Engineering and Stan-Adjacent Research.

 * 2018-06-29.
 Sebastian.
 Planning release of 2.18.
 Roadmap to 2.18 (MPI was our gatekeeper and it is in now).

 * 2018-06-14.
 Aki.
 StanCon update and question about StanCon developer talks.